Copycat Panera Orange Scones

 - Preheat oven to 425°.
 Line a baking sheet with parchment paper.

-- Pour in the milk, vanilla and orange extracts.
+- Pour in the milk, vanilla, and orange extracts.
 Pulse to mix.

-- Divide the dough in 2 equal pieces.
+- Divide the dough into 2 equal pieces.

 - Form each piece into a 6-inch disk.